fenglinchang996/MindNote/README.md

 ### Moving Mind Map

 To move mind map, **press down on any point of the mind map except on node or curve**, **then drag it**, the mind map will move with the cursor's movement.

+> Moving mind map function is currently only worked on Chrome browser.

 ![Move Mind Map](https://i.imgur.com/Y43iVZz.gif "Move Mind Map")